 Usually, the egg retrieval process, also known as follicular aspiration, takes half an hour, so it is an outpatient procedure, and the egg donor can go home after the operation.
-After the surgery, some women need to rest for a few days, but they can return to everyday life very soon.
+After the surgery, some women need to rest for a few days but can return to everyday life very soon.

 IVF with Donor Egg: Procedure

-- Menstrual cycle synchronization: for IVF with a donor egg, the doctor prescribes hormonal medications for both the donor and the recipient to synchronize their menstrual cycles.
+- Menstrual cycle synchronization: for IVF with a donor egg, the doctor prescribes hormonal medications for the donor and the recipient to synchronize their menstrual cycles.
 By doing so, the recipient's uterus gets ready in time to receive the embryo.
 Interestingly, synchronization is only done when the infertile couple wants to use a fresh embryo, so if you intend to use a frozen embryo, synchronization is not needed.